Population: 36,443,632 (official estimate as of October 1, 2016)

 To the extent anyone still does, Canadians watch region 1 DVDs, just like in the United States.

 Canada is part of the United Nations’ International Telecommunication Union (ITU) terrestrial broadcasting region 2, which consists of all of North America, South America, the Caribbean, and the Argentine, British, and Chilean claims in Antartica.
-Canada is split into five ITU zones, Zone 2, Zone 3, Zone 4, and Zone 9, with a small part of the country’s extreme northern arctic being part of Zone 75.
+Canada spans multiple geographic ITU zones, with the most heavily-inhabited parts of Canada falling under zone 6 (west), zone 7 (central), or zone 8 (east).
+The Atlantic provinces are in zone 9, while northern parts of the provinces are in zones 2, 3, 4, with a small part of the country’s extreme northern arctic being part of Zone 75.

-Canada’s radio spectrum is generally allocated in similar fashion to most others industrialized countries.
+Canada’s radio spectrum is generally allocated in similar fashion to most other industrialized countries.
 Allocation of specific radio frequencies is set by the Canadian Radio-television and Telecommunications Commission (CRTC).

 For 67 years, the Government of Canada used to maintain a shortwave news and information radio station known as Radio Canada International (RCI), but it was officially shut down on October 31, 2012, reflecting the dwindling influence of shortwave radio in the internet age.
 Today, a modified version of RCI exists as a multilingual online radio station, run by the Canadian Broadcasting Corporation (CBC).
 It provides news and analysis on Canadian and global affairs in English, French, Spanish, Chinese, and Arabic.